software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 17
 >
 > Decide which group member gives the Sprint Review demonstration at the beginning of the next Sprint.
 The group member should be someone else as the one who gave it previously.
 This group member should make sure that they have a working version of the application on their computer and is able to show how the new features work in the user's perspective.
+>
+> Prepare some _sensible_ test data (no [lorem ipsum](https://www.lipsum.com/)) for the Sprint Review.
+This means that you should add a few categories and a few reading recommendations using the application so that you can easily demonstrate the user stories.

 {: .warning }